lfarroco/news-radar/README.md

 ### Running

-Running `make run` will perform the following steps:
+Running `make run` will scan the sources and write the news into the database.

-- start database container
-- start deno container and use it to:
-  - scan and write news
-  - run static website generator, place generated files under `_site`
+Running `make build-pages` will use the updated db to generate the static website under `_site`
-- exit containers

 Running `make serve` will build the static website and serve it at port `3000`.